D. Perovich1,2, S. Gerland3, S. Hendricks4, W. Meier5, M. Nicolaus4, M. Tschudi6

 Sea Ice Extent

 There are three key variables used to describe the state of the ice cover; the ice extent, the ice age, and the ice thickness.
 Sea ice extent is used as the basic description of the state of the Arctic sea ice cover.
 Satellite-based passive microwave instruments have been used to determine sea ice extent since 1979.
 There are two months each year that are of particular interest: September, at the end of summer, when the sea ice reaches its annual minimum extent, and March, at the end of winter, when the ice is at its maximum extent.
-The sea ice extent in March 2013 and September 2013 are presented in Fig. 19.
+The Arctic sea ice extents in March 2014 and September 2014 are presented in Fig. 4.1.

-Sea ice extent has decreasing trends in all months and virtually all regions (the exception being the Bering Sea during winter).
-As of 2013, the September monthly average trend is -13.7% per decade relative to the 1981-2010 average (Fig. 20).
-This is slightly lower than the trend (-14% per decade relative to the 1981-2010 average) in 2012, which was the twelfth consecutive year of progressively larger trends of summer ice retreat.
-Trends are smaller during March (-2.4% per decade, Fig. 20), but are still decreasing and statistically significant.
+Sea ice extent had decreasing trends in all months and virtually all regions, the exception being the Bering Sea during winter.
+The September monthly average trend is now -13.3% per decade relative to the 1981-2010 average (Fig. 4.2).
+The trend is smaller during March (-2.6% per decade), but is still decreasing at a statistically significant rate.

-There was a loss of 9.69 million km2 of sea ice between the March and September extents.
+There was a loss of 9.48 million km2 of ice between the March and September average extents.
 This is the smallest seasonal decline since 2006, but is still over 500,000 km2 higher than the average seasonal loss.
-After reaching the March maximum extent, the seasonal decline began at a rate comparable to the 30-year average (not shown).
-Through the end of June the 2013 ice extent was just slightly less than the 30-year average values.
-For a few weeks in late-June and early-July the decrease in ice extent accelerated.
+After reaching the March 2014 maximum extent, the seasonal decline began at a rate comparable to the 30-year average, which continued through mid-June 2014.
+Then, for a few weeks in late-June and early-July, the decrease in ice extent accelerated.
 Subsequently, the 2014 ice extent tracked the shape of the average ice extent curve for the remainder of the summer melt season, but at a value about one million km2 less than the average curve.
 The retreat of sea ice in summer 2014 and comparisons to previous years and the long-term record are illustrated in the September 2014 report of the Arctic Sea Ice News and Analysis (NSIDC 2014).